joaovitoriasilva/endurain/README.md

  - https://geocode.maps.co/ for reverse Geocode logic on activity parsing
 ---
 # Backend
-For Strava integration API endpoint must be available to the Internet.

 Table bellow shows supported environemnt variables.
 Variables marked with optional "No" should be set to avoid errors.

 Environemnt variable  | Default value | Optional